 The man behind the sampling, of course, is world-renowned drummer Matt Halpern, who is one of my favorite drummers of today.

 I purchased the Matt Halpern Signature Pack from GetGood Drums over a year ago and they have made it onto every one of my demos with my band (and one official release).

-This is the one and only sample pack they have released thus far, but there’s a reason why: it sounds so great.
+This is my favorite sample pack they have released thus far, and there’s a reason why: it sounds so great.
 GGD created the Matt Halpern drum library for their own needs in mind.
 With a band like Periphery, virtual drums are an integral part of the songwriting process.

 GetGood Drums has a full range of articulations with perfectly tuned drums for any style.
 The details are so perfect that even the lightest snare tap has multiple velocity layers.

 GetGood Drums does not require the full version Kontakt, so you can use the free Kontakt player to load this library.
 If you use Slate Trigger 2, you won’t need to worry about that.

 I use GetGood Drums with Kontakt because it allows me to write my drum parts (or play them on my electronic drums) on one MIDI channel and still process everything separately as if it was a real drum kit with many microphone channels.